mrseanryan/gpt-multi-atomic-agents/clients/gpt-maa-ts/README.md

 Now that we have the waster disposer functions, and the waste output function of the Lawn Mower, we can define the Waste Disposer agent.

-Notice that the Waste Disposer agent takes the `produceCutGrassFunction` function as in an input.
-This allows the Waste Disposer agent to see and understand that part of the output from the Lawn Mower agent.

-> **_NOTE:_** By sharing a subset of Function Calls, agents are able to understand each other's output, and collaborate indirectly via the REST API (internall, the REST API uses a Blackboard).

 ```TypeScript
 const wasteDisposerAgent: FunctionAgentDefinitionMinimal = {
     agentName: "Waste Disposer",